 Researchers at the AIDS Vaccine Research Lab (AVRL) have helped advance life-saving medications for people with HIV.
 They’ve discovered ways to prevent HIV transmission from mother to newborn.
 They’ve contributed to decades of basic research that has advanced HIV vaccines into clinical trials.

-In 2021, our HIV researchers were involved in studies on advancing vaccine development, finding ways to clear infected cells to slow disease progression, and developing clinical antibody-based treatments.
+Our HIV researchers are involved in studies on advancing vaccine development, finding ways to clear infected cells to slow disease progression, and developing clinical antibody-based treatments.

 Following are more stories that highlight critical basic HIV research with nonhuman primates and the progress toward vaccines and other treatments: